 Under the Active, Beautiful, Clean Waters (ABC Waters) Programme, Bishan-Ang Mo Kio Park’s old canal was demolished in favour of a more natural and aesthetically pleasing river.

 Utilising bioengineering ingenuity and self-cleansing filtration system, the river can sustain itself against moss and algae, which allows park visitors to admire its natural beauty and tranquillity.

 Look out for the wide array of biodiversity present in the area.
 Birds, wildflowers and dragonflies are just some of the few there.

-At the River Plains side of Bishan-Ang Mo Kio Park, there are little footpaths that lead down to stepping stones crossing over the river.
-These provide a wonderfully upclose look at the beautiful meandering river.
+At the River Plains side of Bishan-Ang Mo Kio Park, there are little footpaths that lead down to stepping stones crossing the river.
+These provide a wonderfully close look at the beautiful meandering river.

 2. Inclusive, Adventure and Water Playgrounds

 Bishan-Ang Mo Kio Park has three children’s playgrounds.

 At River Plains, there is an Inclusive Playground with comfortable rubber mounds that are littered through the premises.

 Over at Pond Gardens is Bishan-Ang Mo Kio Park’s own water playground.

 There is also an Adventure Playground at Bishan-Ang Mo Kio Park too.